bitprj/curriculum/README.md

 - Kevin conducts one final review, makes comments where necessary
 - Kevin works with reviewer and developers to resolve comments
-- When all comments resolved, Kevin updates GitLab status to "Final Review"
+- When all comments resolved, Kevin updates GitLab status to "Final Review", merges the request!

 ### Stage 4: Technical Writers